lavData/obsidian_sync/MergeTree.md

 ---
 # [MergeTree](https://clickhouse.com/docs/en/engines/table-engines/mergetree-family/mergetree)

+## ORDER_BY
+ClickHouse uses the sorting key as a primary key if the primary key is not defined explicitly by the `PRIMARY KEY` clause.

 ## Data Storage
 - The merge mechanism does not guarantee that all rows with the same primary key will be in the same data part.
 	- Have two mode, `Wide` and `Compact`. `Wide`  stored in a separate file in a filesystem. `Compact` stored in one file.